cdujardin4000/cdujardin4000/README.md

 - 👀 I’m interested in music, synth's, gaming, new techs,...

-- 🌱 I’m currently learning NodeJs, symfony, Angular
+- 🌱 I’m currently learning NodeJs, symfony, Laravel, SOLID

 - 💞️ I’m looking to collaborate on : let's talk about it